 When you buy a home, especially the first time, your lender will often require a mortgage escrow account be established for your Ohio homeowners insurance and property taxes.
-For a more detailed explanation of how this works, you can read our article “What is a Mortgage Escrow account and how does it work?”

 So as long as you stay with the same homeowners insurance, the lender will continue receiving an invoice at renewal and will pay out of the escrow account.
 But what if you decide to change your homeowners insurance in the future?
 How does that work?
 And are you allowed to do that?
 To answer these questions, we have to start with the basics of homeowners insurance.